ropensci-archive/ecoengine/README.md

 * Georeferenced data from the Wieslander project
 * Data on > 2 million georeferenced Berkley museum specimens.

-Package is currently in early development and not fully funcitonal but watch the repo for updates.

 ## Installing

-Install the package with `devtools`
+Install the package with `devtools` until package is submitted to CRAN.

 ```coffee
 library(devtools)